Donald-Chow/Donald-Chow/README.md

   </a>
 </p> -->
 <p align="center">
-  Presently, I am working as a backend developer for Kort Valuta, a payment FinTach in Toyko.
+  Presently, I am working as a backend developer for TableCheck, a F&B Technology company in Toyko.
 <p>
 <p align="center">
   Whenever possible, I am also web development teacher for Le Wagon Tokyo, assisting students in their journey to become web developers.